KeanuVentura/CookingUpInsights/README.md

 7. Filtered out recipes with more than 1000 calories
     - This removed outliers, data entry errors, or recipes with exceptionally large calorie counts.
 Removing them helps the analysis focus on more typical calorie ranges

-The final dataset **cleaned** contains 218885 rows, indicating the recipe with their respective review(s) retained after cleaning, and 19 columns with the following data types:
+The final dataset, **cleaned**, contains 218885 rows, indicating the recipe with their respective review(s) retained after cleaning, and 19 columns with the following data types:

 | Column         | Data Type       |
 |----------------|-----------------|